TeaTafaj/Consumer-Behavior-HW-2/README.md

 ## 🎯 Hypothesis

-We expected **smartphone shoppers** to have higher engagement with ads than desktop or tablet users.
+Shoppers using Smartphone devices have higher engagement with ads than shoppers using desktop.

 ---